dbrattli/aioreactive/README.md

 async def asend(value):
     print(value)

-subscription = await subscribe(source, AnonymousAsyncObserver(asend))
+subscription = await subscribe(source, AsyncAnonymousObserver(asend))
 ```

-`AnonymousAsyncObserver` is an anonymous observer that constructs an `AsyncObserver` out of plain async functions, so you don't have to implement a new named observer every time you need one.
+`AsyncAnonymousObserver` is an anonymous observer that constructs an `AsyncObserver` out of plain async functions, so you don't have to implement a new named observer every time you need one.

 To unsubscribe you need to call the `dispose()` method on the subscription.